egg mandu soup

 • Use soy sauce mainly for flavor, and adjust the salt separately to control the saltiness.
 Avoid using too much soy sauce, as it can darken the broth.

-Vegan Dumplings Soup Recipe
+Vegan Dumpling Soup Recipe

 • Broth: Replace the seafood stock with vegetable broth.

 • Fish sauce: Swap it out for guk soy sauce.
-Alternatively, you can use Korean beef-flavored Dasida (sold in Europe, and it’s vegan) — add 1 tsp to boost umami.
+Alternatively, you can use Korean beef-flavored Dasida (sold in Europe, and it’s vegan), add 1 tsp to boost umami.

 • Dumplings: Use vegan dumplings instead.
 I tried Bibigo’s vegan bulgogi dumplings, and they were really delicious.